rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

                 "Product Added",
                 new RudderProperty()
                         .putValue("product_id", "product_001"),
-                option // passing the rudderoption object containing custom integrations here );
+                option // passing the rudderoption object containing the list of destination(s) you specified );
 ```
 {% endtab %}
 {% endtabs %}

 {% hint style="info" %}
-If you specify the custom destinations both while initializing the SDK as well as while making an event call, then the destinations specified at the event level only will be considered.
+If you specify the destinations both while initializing the SDK as well as while making an event call, then the destinations specified at the event level only will be considered.
 {% endhint %}

 ## External ID